 “One example of an AI-relevant standard that has been developed is P1872-2015 (Standard Ontologies for Robotics and Automation), developed by the Institute of Electrical and Electronics Engineers (IEEE).
 This standard provides a systematic way of representing knowledge and a common set of terms and definitions.
 These allow for unambiguous knowledge transfer among humans, robots, and other artificial systems, as well as provide a foundational basis for the application of AI technologies to robotics.”

-Among Edson’s achievements, he co-organized the book “Robótica Móvel” together with Roseli Romero (ICMC/USP), Fernando Osório (ICMC/USP) and Denis Wolff (ICMC/USP) that has won the Jabuti Award in the category Engenharias, Tecnologias e Informática.
+Among my achievements, I co-organized the book “Robótica Móvel” together with Roseli Romero (ICMC/USP), Fernando Osório (ICMC/USP) and Denis Wolff (ICMC/USP) that has won the Jabuti Award in the category Engenharias, Tecnologias e Informática.
 This award is the most important literary Award in Brazil.

 If you want to get in touch, please do not hesitate.
 My contact is